archesproject/arches/.github/CONTRIBUTING.md

 ### <a name="issue"></a> Found an Issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to this [GitHub Repository][github].
+If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](https://github.com/archesproject/arches/issues).
+Bugs are much easier to fix if you [include a screenshot or gif](https://github.com/archesproject/arches/wiki/Screen-capture) in the issue.
 Even better you can submit a Pull Request with a fix.

 #### Submitting an Issue